 - Regulation: We don’t regulate care organisations.
 If you wish to contact the regulator, please refer your enquiry to the Care Quality Commission (CQC).
 They can advise on their essential standards, inspection processes, registration process for providers / registered managers and concerns that you may have with a regulated care organisation.

 For media enquiries please contact our Media and Public Affairs Manager, Paul Clarke on 0113 241 1297 or email email@example.com.

-To unsubscribe from Skills for Care's enews and care magazine please login to your account at the top right of the page.
+If you want to unsubscribe from enews or the care magazine login to your account at the top right of the page.
 Here you can change your mailing preferences.